tidyverse/tidyverse.org/content/blog/tidymodels-2023-q3/index.md

 </div>

-when extracting the cluster means, we see that the dummy variables were used when calculating the means, which can lead to harder interpretations.
+When extracting the cluster means, we see that the dummy variables were used when calculating the means, which can make it harder to interpret the output.

 <div class="highlight">